Filtering

 Filtering by single dates

-We can filter by a single date by casting the desired date string to a Date
+We can filter by a single date using an equality comparison in a filter expression:

 shape: (1, 2)